On optimal prediction of missing functional data with memory: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:Gaussian-prediction}, we provide optimal predictors for Gaussian processes.
 Throughout Section \ref{sec:Gaussian-prediction}, we assume that the underlying integral representation structure of the Gaussian process is known.
 In Section \ref{sec:FDA-prediction}, we drop the assumption of Gaussianity and known related integral structures.
-In particular, we explain how our approach can be used to approximate the optimal predictor by using the observed data directly and under minimal assumptions.
+In particular, we explain how our approach can be used to approximate the optimal predictor by using the observed data directly and with posing minimal assumptions.
 We close Section \ref{sec:FDA-prediction} by providing convergence rates of the proposed estimators, under an additional regularity assumption on $f$.
-We end the paper with a simulation study provided in Section \ref{sec:simulations}.
+We end the paper with a numerical study, provided in Section \ref{sec:simulations}, where we analyze both simulated and real data settings.
 The appendix to this paper is in two parts.
 In Appendix \ref{sec:appendix-Gaussian}, we recall some preliminaries on Gaussian analysis and provide some necessary results that guarantee the existence of solutions to our integral equations.
-All the proofs are contained in Appendix \ref{sec:proofs}.
+Finally, all the proofs are contained in Appendix \ref{sec:proofs}.